Danny Phantom: Video games

 There have been two video games released for the main series.
-Danny Phantom: The Ultimate Enemy (for the Game Boy Advance) was made to promote the then upcoming special "The Ultimate Enemy" with the main gameplay consisting of events from the TV movie.
-It is a 2D platformer and was released September 8, 2005.
-Danny Phantom: Urban Jungle for both the Game Boy Advance and Nintendo DS was to promote the Danny Phantom episode "Urban Jungle".
-It is loosely based on the episode and is strictly a shooter game.
-It was released September 19, 2006.
+Danny Phantom: The Ultimate Enemy is a 2D platformer that adapts the events of the TV movie of the same name; it was released for the Game Boy Advance on September 8, 2005.
+Danny Phantom: Urban Jungle is a shooter game loosely based on the episode of the same name, released for the Game Boy Advance and Nintendo DS on September 19, 2006.

-Danny is one of the main heroes in the Nicktoons Unite! series, appearing in all four games across multiple platforms, Nicktoons Unite!, Nicktoons: Battle for Volcano Island, Nicktoons: Attack of the Toybots, and SpongeBob SquarePants featuring Nicktoons: Globs of Doom.
+Danny is one of the main heroes in the Nicktoons Unite! series, appearing in all four games: Nicktoons Unite!, Nicktoons: Battle for Volcano Island, Nicktoons: Attack of the Toybots, and SpongeBob SquarePants featuring Nicktoons: Globs of Doom.

-Danny Phantom and other characters and locations from the series have also been featured in other Nickelodeon crossover video games including: Nicktoons: Summer Camp, Nicktoons Basketball (PC), Nicktoons: Freeze Frame Frenzy (Game Boy Advance), Nicktoons Movin' (PlayStation 2), Nicktoons Winners Cup Racing (PC), Nicktoons Nitro (Arcade), Nicktoons MLB, Nickelodeon Super Brawl Universe (Android, iOS), Nickelodeon Kart Racers 2: Grand Prix (PlayStation 4, Xbox One, Nintendo Switch, Microsoft Windows), Nickelodeon All-Star Brawl (PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Microsoft Windows), Nickelodeon Extreme Tennis (Apple Arcade), and Nickelodeon Kart Racers 3: Slime Speedway (PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, and Microsoft Windows).
+Danny and other characters and locations from the series have also been featured in other Nickelodeon crossover video games, including: Nicktoons: Summer Camp, Nicktoons Basketball, Nicktoons: Freeze Frame Frenzy, Nicktoons Movin', Nicktoons Winners Cup Racing, Nicktoons Nitro, Nicktoons MLB, Nickelodeon Super Brawl Universe, Nickelodeon Kart Racers 2: Grand Prix, Nickelodeon All-Star Brawl, Nickelodeon Extreme Tennis, Nickelodeon Kart Racers 3: Slime Speedway, and Nickelodeon All-Star Brawl 2.

-Danny is featured in the trailer for the Smite and Nickelodeon crossover, along with Rocko from Rocko's Modern Life and Zim from Invader Zim, released on July 5, 2022.
-The Nickelodeon exclusive edition was released a week later.
+Danny was one of several Nickelodeon-themed character skins released during a limited-time event in Smite on July 12, 2022.

 Print media

 In October 2005, Scholastic Corporation published a Nick Zone chapter book, Stage Fright, with an original Danny Phantom story written by Erica David and illustrated by Victoria Miller and Harry Moore.
 Danny Phantom also made several appearances in Nickelodeon Magazine, including original comics "Brat's Entertainment!" (featuring Youngblood) and "Seeing Red" (featuring Undergrowth).

-A graphic novel, titled Danny Phantom: A Glitch In Time is in the works, set for release in July 2023.
-It will be written and illustrated by Gabriela Epstein and published by Abrams Books.
-The graphic novel will be set after the events of the series finale and feature the return of Dark Danny.
+A graphic novel, titled Danny Phantom: A Glitch in Time, was released on July 18, 2023.
+It was written and illustrated by Gabriela Epstein and published by Abrams Books.
+The graphic novel is set after the events of the series finale and features the return of Dark Danny.
+A sequel, Danny Phantom: Fair Game, was released on November 4, 2025.